 How To Check If Something Was Written with AI (ChatGPT)

-With AI taking the world by storm, many have started to question the authenticity of what they're reading online.
-While AI writing detection tools aren't 100% accurate, there are a few combined methods you could use to help decipher the origin of what you're reading.
+AI is here and not going anywhere anytime soon.
+Many have started questioning the authenticity of what they're reading and want to know if a human or AI wrote it.
+While these AI writing detection tools aren't 100% accurate, you could use a few combined methods to help figure out the origin of what you are reading.

-It's not always clear, and it's definitely not provable, but there are tools that help assist this process.
-After over a year of researching how to detect AI, here are my technical and non-technical methods you can use to check if something was written or generated using AI.
+The point is: it won’t always be clear which is AI or not, but there are tools that can assist this process.
+After over a year of researching how to detect AI, here are my technical and non-technical methods for checking if something was generated using AI.

 How To Tell If An Article Was Written With AI

-Detecting AI-generated content requires multiple samples of writing, various tools, and still involves an aspect of predictability.
-Please do not rely on a single method of AI content detection to claim something was written with AI.
-It would be disingenuous to you and the person whose writing you are accusing.
+Detecting AI-generated content requires multiple samples of writing and various tools and still involves an aspect of predictability.
+Please don’t rely on a single method of AI content detection to claim something was written with AI.

-I still find myself getting stumped depending on the complexity of the AI used, especially as AI gets better.
+Even I still find myself getting stumped depending on the complexity of the AI used, especially as AI gets better.
+But here are tools and methods to help you spot an AI’s writing:

-A free AI detector that's popped up with good reliability has been Copyleaks.
-The detector alerts you if it believes something is AI-written or human-generated and doesn't add any other fluff.
+A free & easy AI detector is Copyleaks.
+The detector alerts you if it believes something is AI-generated or human-written with no extra fluff.

 Copyleaks AI detector input box showing certain sentences in a paragraph as being written (or at least flagged as written) with AI

 Undetectable AI is my next suggestion to help predict if something was written with AI.
-The tool works by checking content through a fine-tuned model that’s been trained off batched documents submitted to each of the AI detectors they feature (Originality, GPTZero, etc).
+The tool works by averaging the AI likelihood score from each of the AI detectors they feature (Sapling, GPTZero, etc).

 To use Undetectable's AI Checker, paste your sample of writing inside the input box & submit it for testing!
-You'll see results from popular detection tools like GPTZero, Writer, Crossplag, Copyleaks, Sapling, Content At Scale, Originality, and ZeroGPT.
+If you’re interested, we already tested their AI detection tool so you don’t have to.

 Originality.ai's Detector & Text Visualizer